dwyl/phoenix-ecto-append-only-log-example/README.md

 with no more than `CREATEDB` privileges.
 If not, follow the steps below:

-+ open psql by typing `psql` into your terminal
++ Open psql by typing `psql` into your terminal
 + In psql, type:
   + `CREATE USER append_only;`
   + `ALTER USER append_only CREATEDB;`

 Default users are `Superuser`s who cannot have core actions like `DELETE` and `UPDATE` revoked.
-But with an additional user we can revoke these actions t o ensure mutating actions don't occur accidentally (we will do this in step 2).
+But with an additional user we can revoke these actions to ensure mutating actions don't occur accidentally (we will do this in step 2).

 ### 1. Getting started